Best CFexpress cards for 2022

 • Very expensive

 Many CFexpress cards top out at 512GB of storage, with a few offering 2TB.
-Angelbird brought something new to the table with its massive 4TB card.
-It offers more storage than anything else available at the time of writing.
+Angelbird brought something new to the with its massive 4TB card.
+It offers more storage space than anything else available at the time of writing.

 The large storage makes it a great choice for high-end video work that produces large files.
 And it goes beyond just storage size to support lofty projects with heavy data needs.
 Angelbird promises minimum sustained read and write speeds of 1785 MB/s and 1300 MB/s, respectively.
 It also says it’s capable of 17850 MB/s and 1550 MB/s of maximum read and write speeds.